NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.; Shipment data based on CAC-ASHP-shipments-table.tsv and furnace-shipments-table.tsv; Efficiency data based on expanded_HESC_HVAC_efficiencies.tsv combined with age of equipment data from RECS
+- \The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

+- \Shipment data based on CAC-ASHP-shipments-table.tsv and furnace-shipments-table.tsv

+- \Efficiency data based on expanded_HESC_HVAC_efficiencies.tsv combined with age of equipment data from RECS

 Assumption
 **********

-Check the assumptions on the source tsv files.; If a house has a wall furnace with fuel other than natural_gas, efficiency level based on natural_gas from expanded_HESC_HVAC_efficiencies.tsv is assigned.; If a house has a heat pump with fuel other than electricity (presumed dual-fuel heat pump), the heating type is assumed to be furnace and not heat pump.; The shipment volume for boiler was not available, so shipment volume for furnace in furnace-shipments-table.tsv was used instead.; Due to low sample size for some categories, the HVAC Has Shared System categories 'Cooling Only' and 'None' are combined for the purpose of querying Heating Efficiency distributions.; For 'other' heating system types, we assign them to Electric Baseboard if fuel is Electric, and assign them to Wall/Floor Furnace if fuel is natural_gas, fuel_oil or propane.; For Other Fuel, the lowest efficiency systems are assumed.
+- \Check the assumptions on the source tsv files.

+- \If a house has a wall furnace with fuel other than natural_gas, efficiency level based on natural_gas from expanded_HESC_HVAC_efficiencies.tsv is assigned.

+- \If a house has a heat pump with fuel other than electricity (presumed dual-fuel heat pump), the heating type is assumed to be furnace and not heat pump.

+- \The shipment volume for boiler was not available, so shipment volume for furnace in furnace-shipments-table.tsv was used instead.

+- \Due to low sample size for some categories, the HVAC Has Shared System categories 'Cooling Only' and 'None' are combined for the purpose of querying Heating Efficiency distributions.

+- \For 'other' heating system types, we assign them to Electric Baseboard if fuel is Electric, and assign them to Wall/Floor Furnace if fuel is natural_gas, fuel_oil or propane.

+- \For Other Fuel, the lowest efficiency systems are assumed.

 Arguments
 *********